 Frequency not reported: Dyspnea, cough, hyperventilation, tachypnea, laryngospasm, bronchospasm, hiccough, rebound hyperventilation[Ref]

-Not all side effects for Dopram may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Dopram may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Dopram (doxapram)

 - Drug Interactions

 - 0 Reviews – Add your own review/rating